GregoryBrownConsultancy/gbc_trestle_modifier/README.md

 #### The helper

-Now instead of declaring your menu item directly in you resrouce, you just say what yaml item this resrouce points to:
+Now instead of declaring your menu item directly in you resource, you just say what yaml item this resource points to:

 ```ruby
   menu do